Lua Extensions

 Date & Time Input (shijian)

-This is one of the most frequently used Lua features in oh-my-rime.
-Through specific leader keys, you can quickly input current date, time, weekday, and more.
+lua/shijian.lua is registered as lua_translator@*shijian.
+It is one of the most frequently used Lua translators in oh-my-rime.
+Through specific leader keys, you can quickly input date, time, weekday, holidays, solar terms, greeting templates, and more.

 Basic Usage